ibm-cloud-docs/watsonxdata/sbmt_spk_mor_cow.md

 ```
 {: codeblock}

-When using Schema Level Mode, the CoW table parameter is optional.
+When using Batch Conversion Mode, the CoW table parameter is optional.
 If not provided, the CoW table name is automatically generated as `{morTable}_cow` for each MoR table.
 {: note}

 ### Change Data Capture (CDC) approach